client9/misspell/README.md

 <a name="golang"></a>
 ### Are there special rules for golang source files?

-Yes!
-If the file ends in `.go`, then misspell will only check spelling in comments.

-If you want to force a file to be checked as a golang source, use `-source=go` on the command line.
+yes, if you want to force a file to be checked as a golang source, use `-source=go` on the command line.
 Conversely, you can check a golang source as if it were pure text by using `-source=text`.
 You might want to do this since many variable names have misspellings in them!